 A list of all schemes together with their approval and delivery status, funding allocation and supporting documentation such as business case, scheme summary and where applicable end of project report is regularly updated, the latest version can be viewed here.

 An Annual Report for the Local Growth Fund has been produced for 2015/16, 2016/17 and 2017/18.
 The reports detail the funding allocations including match funding, the spend against projects by year and the current delivery status.
+A presentation which details an annual snapshot of projects in delivery as well as completed schemes and a summary of their outputs and outcomes can be viewed here.

 Annual Statement of Accounts are published every year.
 The latest Annual Statement of Accounts for the year ending 31 March 2018 can be viewed here and details the financial accounts for the West of England Combined Authority and in Section 20, pages 61 – 66, for ease the LEP’s financial information section has been extracted.